 These roof prism binoculars have all the great features to maximise your hunting experience including a wide field of view, very lightweight (550g), fully multicoated lenses, waterproofing and a long eye relief.
 Their rubber armouring provides a secure and comfortable grip, as well as added shock-resistance.

-All in all, if you want to get an affordable pair of good binoculars, that are wonderful for hunting, then the Avalon 10×42 PRO HD binoculars are a good choice.
+All in all, if you want to get an affordable pair of great quality binoculars, that work well for hunting, then the Avalon 10×42 PRO HD binoculars are the best choice.

 Nikon PROSTAFF 10×42 Binoculars

 Our #1 pick for mid-priced hunting binoculars.
 These are also our best selling model for hunting.
 They’ve been around for a while and are well known and appreciated by hunters worldwide.
 If you are looking for durable yet lightweight, top-notch binoculars with true low light performance then you will surely appreciate these ones.

 The Nikon PROSTAFF 8×42 and 10×42 are made with prime glass and feature sharp images and vivid colours.
 Flawless performance at nearly dark or very poor light conditions.
 Their compact design is made with lightweight polycarbonate resin weighing only 650g.
 They are 100% Waterproof/Fog-proof/Shockproof and offer a wide 6.2° angle of view which is remarkable for their 10x power.